 How to Check your Credit Report and Credit Score for free

+Getting where you want in life is a financial process: you make, you spend, you borrow.
+The truly successful make sure how they borrow is part of achieving their goals.
 Your credit history is your financial DNA.
 The importance of good credit cannot be underestimated, more employers are reviewing credit reports of perspective employees.
 Insurance companies review your credit report when you apply to insure you home and/or car.
 And without good credit it is very difficult to obtain a credit card.
 Many businesses today prefer to use credit cards and many employment fields, such as financial services, gaming, military and law enforcement, continually monitor their employees’ credit reports.
-If you are thinking about buying a house, a car or simply applying for a new credit card, your credit report represents the first step in the lenders decision making process.
-The fact of the matter is, you need to have a good credit history in order to get credit.
+If you are thinking about buying a house, a car or...

 Thursday, November 7, 2013